History & Mission

 Ryan holds a JD from Seton Hall University School of Law, a Masters of Public Health from UCLA, and BA in History from UCLA.

 Cindy had worked at National Cornerstone for nine years as Client Care Coordinator.
-After it closed its doors in 2018, she began work as a Specialty Pharmacy Account Manager for Brothers Healthcare, which is where she continues to work today.
+After it closed its doors in 2018, she began work as a Specialty Pharmacy Account Manager for Brothers Healthcare.
+Currently, she works for Profusion Specialty Pharmacy.
 For Cindy, it was her son, Eric, and his hemophilia diagnosis 16 years ago that started her journey within the hemophilia community and has led Cindy to where she is today.
 Her journey began as a family affair after having learned of Eric’s diagnosis, participating in every event available to them, including attending family camp, which truly helped their family and especially Eric grow stronger together.
 Early on in their involvement within the community, Cindy became very aware of the need for additional support for our Latino community, specifically with providing easy access to information and resources in Spanish.
 This realization developed her motivation to become an educator and a resource for support in the Spanish speaking community.
 In this effort, Cindy became a volunteer with HFNC for 14 years.
 Her experience has ignited a desire to walk through every open door and accept every challenge that allows her to continue supporting this community in every way.
 Cindy is honored and proud to serve on the board of HCC!